MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

     - **Global Administrator**

-2. To use Azure Log Analytics, you must have one of the following standard [Azure roles](https://docs.microsoft.com/azure/role-based-access-control/overview#role-assignments) or [Azure Log Analytics roles](https://docs.microsoft.com/azure/azure-monitor/platform/manage-access#managing-access-to-log-analytics-using-azure-permissions):
+2. To use Azure Log Analytics, you must have one of the following [Azure Log Analytics roles](https://docs.microsoft.com/azure/azure-monitor/platform/manage-access#managing-access-to-log-analytics-using-azure-permissions) or standard [Azure roles](https://docs.microsoft.com/azure/role-based-access-control/overview#role-assignments):

     - To create a Log Analytics workspace or to create custom queries, one of the following:

-        - **Azure Owner** or **Azure Contributor**
         - **Log Analytics Contributor**
+        - Azure role: **Owner**

-    - To view the data in an existing Log Analytics workspace:
+    - To view the data in a Log Analytics workspace that another admin has created for Azure Information Protection:

-        - **Azure Reader**
         - **Log Analytics Reader**
+        - Azure role: **Reader**

 ## Configure a Log Analytics workspace for the reports